Co-parenting - it takes a modern village to raise a modern child

 As a child, Chris helped his own single mother raise 3 younger siblings, but when he began dating, his plans for future fatherhood seemed to be in conflict with his dating experience.
 That was until he met his partner Mirko, who was already a proud and active ‘Funcle’ (aka the Fun Uncle) to his own nephews and nieces.

 Together, over the next two years, they looked for ways to build their own family.
 They discussed fostering, looked seriously into adopting, and even ran some very detailed numbers on the cost of altruistic surrogacy in Australia.

 Chris wanted a biological link to a child of his own, whereas Mirko had no especially strong feelings either way, as long as he could be the fun dad.

 “Through mutual friends, we met a lesbian couple Anna and Jennifer who also wanted to have a baby of their own.
-At first, we just shared our respective frustrations about growing our own families and the cost of surrogacy, over weekend dinners together.
-Over time it was clear they were looking for ways to create their only family too and we all became really good friends”.
+At first, we just shared our respective frustrations about growing our own family and the cost of surrogacy, over weekend dinners together.
+Over time it was clear they were looking for ways to create their on family too and we all became really good friends”.

 Over time, they began to discuss if they ‘could use each other's reproductive capabilities’ to have a child?

 They talked about each other's parenting expectations, their hopes for the future, compared ideas about how their own parents and circles of friends might react to them becoming parents, and discussed the types of support each had and might need.